- Mountain bike passes

-The User must send the request to the operator concerned in accordance with that operator’s Terms and Conditions.
+The User must send the request to the relevant operator in accordance with that operator’s Terms and Conditions.

 In the case of Ticket loss or theft, regardless of its duration, the User must submit a declaration to the Operator’s sales offices and provide the following documents:

 Case no. 1: For a User who acquired his Ticket directly from the Operator’s sales office or website (www.skipass-meribel.com)

 He must provide proof of purchase (the receipt issued by the Operator at the time of Ticket purchase if purchased in person, or a copy of the Internet booking confirmation), in support of his request for a duplicate.

 Case no. 2: For a User who acquired his Ticket from a distributor (eg accommodation provider, tour operator)

 He must provide the Keycard number of the Ticket support to the Operator

 A User who does not have a receipt issued by the Operator, must note and record this number as soon as it is issued by the distributor.